types of frequencies

 Types of Frequencies Tip: Band planning is your greatest friend when it comes to ensuring that you’re using the correct frequency for the mode you’re in.
 Whether you’re working with voice, data, or CW, double-checking the plan helps keep things running smoothly.

-70 centimeters (420-450 MHz): This UHF band is especially useful for local talking, repeaters and digital modes.
+70 centimeters (420-450 MHz): This UHF band is ideal for local communications, repeaters, and digital modes.

 Why Types of Frequencies Matter: The Heartbeat of RF